yousefalsatouf/BeCode-Training/02-the-hill/04-PHP/oop/tutorial/classes.md

 ## Access Modifiers
 [PHP Docs: Visibility](https://www.php.net/manual/en/language.oop5.visibility.php)

 Access modifiers allows us to control the access, or visibility, of our properties.
-These access modifiers are public, private, or protected.
-If declared using var, the property will be defined as public.
 When declaring a property, the visibility MUST be defined by an access modifier.

 * **Public**: Publicly accessible from anywhere, even from outside the scope of the class.